-Important Information 2
+Important li nformation for Candidates 2

 Written Examination 4

 Application Process 4

 Requirements 5

-Content 6
+Content of the Examination 6

 Conduct of the Examination 6

 Test Security 7

 Fees and Deadlines 8

-Limitations 9
+Limitation of Eligibility 9

 Oral Examination 10

 Application Process 10

 Requirements 11

-Content 13
+Content of the Examination 12

 Conduct of the Examination 13

 Test Security 14

 Fees and Deadlines 14

 Limitations 16

-Case Lists: 17
+Case Lists 17

 Length of Certification 20

 Appendices 21

-Appendix A: Division of REI Appendix B: De-Identification of Case Lists Appendix C: Thesis Appendix D: Candidate Disability 22 23 24 28
+Appendix A: Division of FPMRS Appendix B: De-Identification of Case Lists Appendix C: Thesis Appendix D: Candidate Disability 22 23 24 27

-Thhe nidik D. Galididate Disability 20

-The Division of Reproductive
+The Division of Female Pelvic Medicine and Reconstructive Surgery (FPMRS)

-Endocrinology and Infertility (REI)

-The process of certification in Reproductive Endocrinology and Infertility by the ABOG is voluntary.
+The process of certification in FPMRS is voluntary.
 ABOG will not contact potential candidates.
 Each potential candidate for subspecialty certification is responsible for completing the application on-line at www.abog.org, for submitting all materials to ABOG at the time they are requested, and meeting all deadlines.
 ABOG will make the final decision concerning the applicant's eligibility for admission to the examination.